wn-doolittle/caliper-spec/caliper.md

 <a name="infoModelEntity" />

 ### 3.1 The Caliper Entity
-A Caliper Entity is a generic type or concept that represents objects or things that participate in learning-related activities.
+A Caliper Entity is a generic type that represents objects or things that participate in learning-related activities.
 Entity is subclassed for enhanced type specificity in order to better describe people, groups, digital content, courses, assignments, assessments, forums, messages, software applications and other entities that constitute the "stuff" of a Caliper [Event](#event).
 Each Entity is provisioned with a modest set of attributes that support discovery and description.
 As a data structure an Entity constitutes an unordered set of key:value pairs or properties.

 Caliper entities are largely self-describing via a required `type` property.
 A unique identifier in the form of an [IRI](#rfc3987) MUST also be provided.
 Entity [IRI](#rfc3987) values MUST be unique as well as valid.
 The [IRI](#rfc3987) SHOULD be long-lived as well as dereferenceable, i.e., capable of returning a representation of the Entity over HTTP once authorization to access the resource is granted.

 **TODO should we state that IRIs/URIs should not employ the URN syntax (implied by dereferenceable which URNs by nature are not)**

 Other Entity properties are descriptive in nature or link the Entity to other related entities.
 An optional `extensions` property is also defined so that implementors can add custom properties not described by the model.
-Certain classes that extend Entity like [Annotation](#annotation), [DigitalResource](#digitalResource), [Message](#message) or [Organization](#organization) are provisioned with additional properties in order to allow for a more complete representation of the object.
+Certain Entity types like [Annotation](#annotation), [DigitalResource](#digitalResource), [Message](#message) or [Organization](#organization) are provisioned with additional properties in order to allow for a more complete representation of the object.

 #### Properties
 The base set of Entity properties is listed below.
 Each property MUST only be referenced once.
 The `id` and `type` properties are required; all other properties are optional.
 Custom properties not described by the model MAY be included but MUST be added to the `extensions` property object array as values.
 Properties with a value of *null* or empty SHOULD be excluded prior to serialization.